 Security Rules

-Security Rules is a function-level permission control feature of CloudBase cloud functions, which precisely controls which users can invoke specific cloud functions through simple expressions.
+Security Rules are the function-level permission control feature of CloudBase SCF.
+They use simple expressions to precisely control which users can call specific cloud functions.

-Security Rules only apply to client SDK calls (callFunction) and do not apply to the following scenarios:
+Security rules only applicable to client call (like SDK method callFunction) and take effect, not suitable for the following scenarios:

 - Database Trigger

-Cloud function security rules are configured at the environment level, where all functions within the environment share a single configuration file.
+SCF security rule configuration is at the environment level.
+ALL functions in the environment share a configuration file.
 The configuration uses JSON format:

 {